pamkadams/recip2K/README.md

 ```

 ## Sources
 There were a lot of form tutorials out there that I reviewed.
-I based mine upon[these] (https://www.codementor.io/blizzerand/building-forms-using-react-everything-you-need-to-know-iz3eyoq4y#comments-iz3eyoq4y)
+These [components](https://www.codementor.io/blizzerand/building-forms-using-react-everything-you-need-to-know-iz3eyoq4y#comments-iz3eyoq4y) were used as the starting point.

 Bootstrap for CSS

 Nice [article](https://medium.com/@anneeb/redirecting-in-react-4de5e517354a) on Redirect React component

 ## Links to live site